intellectual-frontiers/www.intellectualfrontiers.com/src/content/post/patents/computer-controlled metrics and task lists management-us11561884b2.md

 ---
-title: Computer-controlled precision education and training
+title: Computer-controlled metrics and task lists management
 excerpt: An electronic evaluation device and method thereof for optimizing an operation of computer-controlled metric appliances in a network.
 uspto-canonical-id-label: Patent
 sectiontype: patent